janlesterdg/data-adventurers/README.md

 # data-adventurers
-Data Adventurers is the name of our organization and we have to create a system that allows the admin and client to interact with their website.
+Data Adventurers is the name of our organization and we have to create a system that allows the admin and client to interact with the website.

 The modules are: